All Families living in the U.S. may realize the many benefits of establishing a living trust

 Families in the U.S., as well as international families, often prefer to keep their assets and wealth succession private.
 A revocable trust ensures that your beneficiaries are protected from unwanted attention.

 Avoiding Court-Supervised Guardianship or Conservatorship

-In the event that you become mentally incapacitated, you can avoid a court-supervised guardianship or conservatorship because you will have already transferred your assets to the trust.
-At that point, the Disability Trustee that you assigned in your trust agreement will have the ability to take control of the trust without any court proceedings.
+You can avoid court-supervised guardianship or conservatorship.
+In the event that you become mentally incapacitated, you will have already transferred your assets to the trust.
+Your designated Disability Trustee will have the ability to take control of the trust without any court proceedings.

 What are the Limitations of a Revocable Trust?